 You can click the images to see them bigger!

 1. It has nice writing tools on its own.
-You need not open a browser during your writing time, you can research in the program itself.
-Fantastic for those of us who are easily distracted… Oh look… Facebook!
-(Just kidding, I have an app called StayFocused that blocks me from all social media and the typical sites I use to procrastinate with during my work hours and writing time.)
+You need not open a browser during your writing time, you can research inside of the program itself.
+Fantastic for those of us who are easily distracted… Oh, look… Facebook!
+(Just kidding, I have an app called StayFocused that blocks me from all social media and the typical sites I use to procrastinate during my work hours and writing time.)